bentayloruk/HappyAutoLayout/README.md

 ## Dragon Information

-HappyLayout is brought to you by Yak Shaving.
+HappyLayout is brought to you by Yak Shavers R Us.
 I'm finding it useful, but would love to get feedback.
-There may be dragons.
+There may be dragons, but it's unlikely as the code is tiny.